-Now let’s make this recipe step by step!
+Now let’s make this recipe step by step

-Prep all of the ingredients for the adobo marinade.
+Step 1: Prep all of the ingredients for the adobo marinade.
 Measure out your spices, dice the onion, mince the garlic, and juice the lime.

-Place all the adobo ingredients into a mini food processor and process until smooth.
+Step 2: Place all the adobo ingredients into a mini food processor and process until smooth.

 Tip 1: I love using a mini food processor for marinades and such.
 But if you don’t have one, you can use the smaller insert to a larger food processor.
 I have also made this adobo marinade in a blender but it was a bit of a pain.
 I had to use the tamper to keep pushing it down and had to stop to scrape it down several times.

-Mix the adobo marinade with the chicken thighs, cover and refrigerate for at least 1 hour or overnight for the best flavor.
+Cover, and refrigerate for at least 1 hour or overnight for the best flavor.